Cygn/upnp2mpris/README.md

 There is nothing to configure.
 If your device is visible in the network **upnp2mpris** will pick it up.

 ### known issue
-dleyna-renderer-server sometimes hangs. you'll have to kill -9 it.
+- dleyna-renderer-server sometimes hangs. you'll have to kill -9 it.
+- Multiple renderer discovery doesn't work